gwy15/Apple-photo-to-UltraHDR-motion-photo/README.md

 - libturbojpeg

 ### Build on Linux
-See `scripts/ghw-build.sh`
+See `scripts/ghw-build.sh` or workflow file.

 ### Build on Windows
-vcpkg required.
+vcpkg and VS required.

-See `scripts/windows-build.ps1`
+See `scripts/windows-build.ps1` or workflow file.

 ### Build on Mac
-See `scripts/ghw-build.sh`
+See `scripts/ghw-build.sh` or workflow file.

 ## Usage
 ```